Gab27x/T2D-MARLON-MANIA/README.md

 ## Technologies and Concepts Used

 ### Technologies
+- Java 21 (Logic): Used for the project's logic.
+- JavaFX 21 (UI): Used for creating the user interface.
 - Maven (Dependency management): Used for managing project dependencies.
+- JUnit 5 (Testing): Used for writing and running tests.

 ### Concepts
 For this integrative task, the main data structure used was a graph in 2 different implementations and along 2 different of its algorithms: